 If you are not sure, leave that client or project.
 You can consider increasing your freelance rates instead.
 This will help you get rid of low paying jobs so you can then concentrate on higher-paying clients with a lesser amount of work.
 Also, learn the art of saying no to the work you don’t want to take up.
 This will free your time for the work you actually love doing.

 Isolation often brings stress.
-To beat the blues, go out and socialize.
+To beat the blues, go out and socialise.
 Meet your friends once a week or find a group of pseudo-co-workers with whom you can bounce ideas off.

 Schedule this time in your working week and stay dedicated to it.
 You should always find a moment for yourself and your loved ones.